 • The DISH membership will ensure that all reported incidents are appropriately reviewed and where required that action is taken to escalate patient safety concerns and make recommendations for further review and investigation.
 Action required to mitigate risk/s that present a clear and imminent danger to patients and/or staff will be taken immediately.
-The DISH will report directly to the Executive Director of Nursing, Professions & Quality and the Heads of Nursing/Professional Leads.
+The DISH will report directly to the Executive Director of Nursing, Professions & Quality, and the Heads of Nursing/Professional Leads.

-The Patient Safety, Safeguarding and Risk Management Teams 5.4
+5.4 The Patient Safety, Safeguarding and Clinical Governance & Risk departments

-- Responsible for ensuring the organisation's legal duty of candour is discharged and personally approved and signed by the Director of Nursing Professions and Quality for appropriate incidents. - Identify those affected by patient safety incidents and their support needs by being or identifying the single point of contact. - Provide them with timely and accessible information and advice. - Facilitate their access to relevant support services. - Obtain information from review/PSIR teams to help set expectations. - Work with the wider Quality Directorate and Clinical Services to prepare and inform the development of PSIIs and PSIRs.
+- Responsible for ensuring the organisation's legal duty of candour is discharged and personally approved and signed by the Director of Nursing, Professions and Quality for appropriate incidents. - Identify those affected by patient safety incidents and their support needs by being or identifying the single point of contact. - Provide them with timely and accessible information and advice. - Facilitate their access to relevant support services. - Obtain information from review/PSILR teams to help set expectations. - Work with the wider Quality Directorate and Clinical Directorates to prepare and inform the development of PSIIs and PSILRs.

-5.5 Clinical Directors, Directorate Leadership Team, and Associated Profession Leads
+5.5 Clinical Directors, Directorate Leadership Teams, and Associated Profession Leads